 Process:

-2. Start rice, and begin cooking meat up to 10 minutes before the rice is done.
+2. Start rice, and begin cooking meat up to 10 minutes before the rice is done (rice typically takes 20 minutes).

-3. Heat a skillet or wok, light oil is optional.
+3. Heat a skillet or wok, add oil.
 Sometime between when the oil shimmers, and when the pan just starts to smoke, the pan is hot enough to proceed.

-5. Remove meat, place on top of rice.
+5. Remove meat, place aside, or on top of rice.

 6. Without cleaning the pan (add oil if needed), fry the eggs, over-easy.